Beach houses

 family time, Kids, Netherlands, Texel

-When the intelligent lockdown was declared all our vacation and getaway weekend planning was put on hold.
+This blog post was written in 2020, when there was a pandemic.
+That’s obviously not the case anymore.
+So not all discussed here still applies, however Texel is an incredible destination.
+Which we’ve been to several times.
+When the intelligent lockdown in 2020 was declared all our vacation and getaway weekend planning was put on hold.
 When they say stay home and only go out for necessary stuff, I’m not making plans for outings let alone a vacation.
 After a few months restrictions were slightly loosened, so we booked a long weekend getaway for Acension weekend, a vacation close to home.
 One of our first 2020 travels.

 We opted for Texel, an island in the northwest of The Netherlands.
 The reasons for choosing Texel are that it has beautiful nature, we’ve been here before, social distancing seemed achievable, biking is great on Texel and there are plenty of beaches.
-All in all perfect for a vacation close to home during a pandemic.
+All in all perfect for a vacation close to home during a pandemic, and if you have a couple of days when in the Netherlands and want to see something else besides Amsterdam.

 Dunes at the National Park Duinen van Texel